pnp/sp-dev-fx-webparts/samples/react-graph-groupviewer/README.md

 1.0|September 27, 2021|Initial release

 ## Prerequisites
-There are no prerequisites to use this webpart.
+There are no prerequisites to use this web part.

 ## Minimal Path to Awesome